53% of young people didn’t vote in the 2014 election.

 18-24 year old voter turn out 2011

-The long term trend from 1996 to 2011 shows that every year 4% fewer young people have voted.
-If this trend continues, only just over a third of young people will vote this election.
+The long term trend from 1996 to 2011 shows that every election year 4% fewer young people voted.
+The 2014 election was the first to reverse the decline, with 6% more young people turning up to the booths.

-The Virgin Voter Collective’s goal is to reverse the decline for 18-24 year olds.
+The Virgin Voter Collective’s Goal is to continue the trend of increased youth voter turnout for 18-24 year olds.

-To do this we need to get an extra 18,000 people between 18-24 to vote.
-That’s just 4% of the total eligible.
+To do this we need to get approximately 27,000 more people between 18-24 to vote.
+That’s just 6% of the total eligible.

 Where did this information come from?

-The findings and data the VVC site has been sourced through the work of Professor Jack Vowles of Victoria University comparing a statistically significant sample size of actual (1) raw electoral roll data and checked against actual marked rolls.
+The 2014 and 2017 findings and data the VVC site uses has been sourced firstly through the work of Professor Jack Vowles of Victoria University comparing a statistically significant sample size of actual (1) raw electoral roll data and checked against actual marked rolls.

 Source of the 42% is the Statistics New Zealand “Findings from New Zealand General Social Survey, 2011”.
 (2)